msqr1/importizer/README.md

 # Getting started
 ## Prebuilt executable
-- There hasn't been an official release yet.
+- Choose your OS
-- You can try to download and run one of those for your OS from the continuous tag.
-Note that these are debug versions with sanitizers and others things turned on.
+- Download from the continuous tag.
+These are ***debug** versions with sanitizers and no optimization.
+- Download from other release tags.
+These are **release** versions with optimizations.

 ## Building from source
 - Run: